-The San Francisco Green Film Festival is a non-profit organization dedicated to screening compelling environmental films; connecting you to filmmakers and experts; and sparking green ideas & actions.
-Our signature program is Green Film Fest and we also screen films and support filmmakers throughout the year.
+The San Francisco Green Film Festival is a non-profit organization dedicated to screening compelling environmental films; connecting audiences to filmmakers and experts; and sparking green ideas & actions.
+Our signature program is the Green Film Fest and we also screen films and support filmmakers throughout the year.

 What is Green Film Fest?

-Green Film Fest is our annual signature program, bringing together international environmental films, filmmakers and audiences to venues across the San Francisco Bay Area.
+Green Film Fest is our annual flagship program, a weeklong film festival that brings together international environmental films, filmmakers and audiences to venues across the San Francisco Bay Area.

-What happened at the last Green Film Fest?
+What happened at the most recent Green Film Fest?

 What is the history of SFGFF?